• Skip to primary navigation

 Feel free to pick pasta of your choice to coat in the green pesto sauce.

-My personal favorites are either spaghetti (long noodle shape) or penne (the tubular shape).
+• My personal favourites are either spaghetti (long noodle shape) or penne (the tubular shape).
 The thick and luscious pesto sauce clings nicely to these shapes of pasta.

 Spaghetti